What is the Elk/Beaver Lake Initiative?

 The scope of this watershed management plan is geographically focused to Elk/Beaver Lake and the surrounding sub-watershed draining into Elk/Beaver Lake, to reduce sources of external nutrients.

-The in-lake remediation process is guided by expert consultants and an intergovernmental working group.
+The in-lake remediation is guided by expert consultants.
 On September 11, 2019 a staff report and business case was brought to the CRD Board outlining the environmental, recreational, community and economic values of the lake (over $10 million annually) and a recommendation to remediate the lake.
-The CRD Board approved the recommendation to move ahead with the in-lake remediation of Elk/Beaver Lake, subject to receiving at least 50% capital grant funds for the project.
+The CRD Board approved the recommendation to move ahead with the in-lake remediation of Elk/Beaver Lake.

 The construction of an oxygenation system and related components for Elk Lake was completed in late 2023.
 This system is anticipated to help address internal nutrient loading in Elk Lake.
 These nutrients have accumulated over decades in the lake and bottom sediments and are continually recycled back into the water column under low-oxygen conditions.